Key Concepts

 What Brief Provides via MCP

-- Query your product context (personas, features, goals)
+- Your Product Graph (personas, features, goals)

-- Search decision history ("Why did we do X?")
+- Decision history ("Why did we do X?")

 - Create new documents with your approval